daveset-mytownai/turbo-with-python-uv/README.md

+# Turborepo with Python Serverless function using uv workspaces

+This is a minimal example of a Turborepo monorepo with a Python Serverless function using uv workspaces.
+In this model, Turborepo still manages the monorepo build function, with `bun` for node/typescript package management, and `uv` for Python management.
+It is built on top of the Turborepo `with-shell-commands` starter.

+The serverless python function is implemented as a project both in the Turborepo workspace and as a uv workspace.
+Given the two language-specific toolsets, it is not quite as straightforward to manage.

 # Turborepo starter with shell commands

 This Turborepo starter is maintained by the Turborepo core team.
 This template is great for issue reproductions and exploring building task graphs without frameworks.

 ## Using this example